Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

-Since the prefixes of length $N$ are type $i$-positive for each $0 \le i \le s-1$, the algorithm eventually terminates.
-By the criteria on the main step of the algorithm, it will produce a set $\Gamma_i$ of type $i$-positive eligible prefixes that is $1$-minimal and each of the $\gamma \in \Gamma_i$ has length larger than $|\sigma|$.
+Since the permutations of length $N$ are type $i$-positive for each $1 \le i \le s$, the algorithm eventually terminates.
+By the criteria on the main step of the algorithm, it will produce a set $\Gamma_i$ of type $i$-positive eligible permutations that is $1$-minimal and each of the $\gamma \in \Gamma_i$ has length larger than $|\sigma|$.
 At the end of the process, $B$ is an empty set.
-To see this, we make the following two observations.
+This follows from two observations.